Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: Related Works

 \section{Related Works}

-The limited number of reviews on simulators for autonomous driving is primarily due to the lack of simulators.
-Most surveys and reviews in the field of autonomous driving have focused on other aspects, such as tasks, algorithms, and sensors.
-Though these reviews briefly mention the use of simulators in various scenarios, they often do not extensively cover the topic \cite{feng2021review, haydari2020deep, li2021inertial}.
-For example, Yurtsever et al. demonstrated the capability of simulators to generate diverse data that captures different weather conditions \cite{yurtsever2020survey}.
-This data augmentation method enhances the robustness of perception models, enabling them to perform effectively in a wide range of scenarios \cite{johnson2016driving}.
+Most surveys and reviews related to autonomous driving focused on specific tasks \cite{gonzalez2015review, paden2016survey, feng2021review}, algorithm categories \cite{grigorescu2020survey, haydari2020deep, cui2021deep}, and overall system architecture \cite{yurtsever2020survey, tampuu2020survey}.
+These reviews admitted that simulators have a wide application in various scenarios.
+Yurtsever et al. demonstrated the capability of simulators to generate diverse data that captures different weather conditions \cite{yurtsever2020survey}.
+This way of data augmentation enhances the robustness of perception models, enabling them to perform effectively in a variety of scenarios \cite{johnson2016driving}.
 Similarly, Grigorescu et al. emphasized the importance of simulation for deep learning-based driving decision-making models, as these models require diverse interaction behavior to improve their decision-making capabilities \cite{grigorescu2020survey}.
-This viewpoint is echoed in other reviews that focus on decision-making algorithms \cite{katrakazas2015real, schwarting2018planning, claussmann2019review, gidado2020survey}.
+This viewpoint is echoed in other reviews focusing on decision-making and motion-planning algorithms \cite{katrakazas2015real, schwarting2018planning, claussmann2019review, gidado2020survey}.
 What's more, Tampuu et al. expressed concerns about the fidelity of simulators, highlighting the challenges of transferring decision models trained in virtual environments to the real world \cite{tampuu2020survey}.
-While these reviews provide strong evidence of the widespread application of simulators across various tasks, it is worth noting that most of these reviews merely list alternative simulators without delving into their quality \cite{wei2021autonomous}.
+As simulators are not the primary focus of these surveys and reviews, most of them merely provide a brief list of available simulation platforms related to their respective themes \cite{wei2021autonomous}.